Reka Bread Recipe

 Instructions

-- Add all-purpose flour, whole wheat flour, salt, and olive oil.
-Stir until a shaggy dough forms.
+- Add 3 cups all-purpose flour, 1 cup whole wheat flour, 1 1/2 tsp sea salt, and 2 tbsp olive oil.
+Stir with a wooden spoon until a shaggy dough forms.

-- Knead on a floured surface for 10 minutes (or 5-7 minutes in a stand mixer) until smooth and elastic.
+- Knead on a lightly floured surface for 10 minutes (or 5-7 minutes in a stand mixer with a dough hook) until smooth, elastic, and slightly tacky.

-- Punch down dough, shape into a round loaf, and place on a parchment-lined baking sheet or in a loaf pan.
+- Punch down dough to release air, then shape into a round loaf, baguette, or place in a greased 9x5-inch loaf pan.

-- Preheat oven to 450°F with a baking stone (if using) and a shallow pan on the bottom rack.
+- Preheat oven to 450°F (230°C) with a baking stone (if using) on the middle rack and a shallow pan on the bottom rack for steam.

-- Score the dough with a lame or sharp knife (e.g., single slash or leaf pattern).
+- Score the dough with a lame or sharp knife (e.g., single slash, leaf pattern, or parallel cuts) to control expansion.

-- Place dough in the oven, add water to the bottom pan for steam, and bake for 30-35 minutes until golden and hollow-sounding when tapped.
+- Place dough in the oven (on the baking stone or a parchment-lined baking sheet).
+Pour 1 cup water into the bottom pan for steam, then quickly close the door.
+Bake for 30-35 minutes until golden brown and hollow-sounding when tapped (internal temperature ~190°F/88°C).

-- Cool on a rack for at least 1 hour before slicing.
+- Transfer to a cooling rack and let cool for at least 1 hour before slicing to preserve texture.

 Kitchen Equipment